inveniosoftware/docs-invenio-rdm/docs/operate/customize/i18n-and-l10n.md

 ## Troubleshooting

 - There are English texts showing up in your user interface: If the application cannot find a translation, it will fall back to English.
-You can help filling these gaps by [becoming a translator](../../community/translations/translators-guide.md).
+You can help fill in these gaps by [becoming a translator](../../community/translations/translators-guide.md).
 - Strings appear in many places in your instance and different techniques are involved to handle them.
 We are working on documentation for translations of